 The introduction of the Sustainable Buildings SEPP (in effect in October 2023) will set minimum standards for non-residential development.
 Development on land zoned IN3, W4 and within the Port Kembla SEPP area, or development that is permitted under the Codes SEPP, will be exempt from the new provisions.
 All other non-residential development will be required to quantify the embodied emissions attributable to the development, and the consent authority will need to consider whether the development has been designed to enable a range of measures including waste minimisation, energy efficiency, passive design, renewable energy generation, energy monitoring and water consumption minimisation.
-There is an opportunity to consider how development control plans can support the objectives of these new controls and improve outcomes for development which is exempt.
+There is an opportunity to consider how development which is exempt.